 (Charles Yarlott Jr., 25 June, 2024)

 The second difference in the transcript presented in (8) involves kala= ‘now’ and kalakoón ‘then’.
 In our experience, the former occurs less frequently than the latter in spoken discourse.
 As Charles’s speech had a rapid succession of k-initial syllables, Felice interpreted it as kala= instead of Charles’s proposed interpretation kalakoón.
-In our opinion, it is difficult to adjudicate whose interpretation is ‘correct’; rather, each individual’s interpretation merely reflects how they heard and understood it n their own terms.
+In our opinion, it is difficult to adjudicate whose interpretation is ‘correct’; rather, each individual’s interpretation merely reflects how they heard and understood it in their own terms.

 5 Discussion